-- ♦ Because of an emergency medical condition (defined below under Emergency Care), it is medically necessary to transport you to the hospital, - ♦ It is medically necessary to transport you from a hospital as an inpatient to another hospital, because the first hospital lacks the equipment or expertise necessary to care for you, - ♦ You are transported directly from a hospital to a skilled nursing/rehabilitation facility, - ♦ You are medically stable and wish to transfer from a facility that is not an EHP Preferred provider to a facility that is an EHP Preferred provider,
+- ♦ Because of an emergency medical condition (defined below under Emergency Care), it is medically necessary to transport you to the hospital, - ♦ It is medically necessary to transport you from a hospital as an inpatient to another hospital, because the first hospital lacks the equipment or expertise necessary to care for you, - ♦ You are transported directly from a hospital to a skilled nursing/rehabilitation facility, - ♦ You are medically stable and wish to transfer from a facility that is not an EHP Preferred or EHP Select Pediatric provider to a facility that is an EHP Preferred or EHP Select Pediatric provider,

-- ♦ You are admitted to an Out-of-Network hospital from the emergency department, your condition stabilizes so that it is no longer an emergency medical condition, and you wish to be moved to an EHP Network facility, or - ♦ As preauthorized by EHP Utilization Management or Cigna based on special medical circumstances
+- ♦ You are admitted to an Out-of-Network hospital from the emergency department, your condition stabilizes so that it is no longer an emergency medical condition, and you wish to be moved to an EHP Network facility, or - ♦ With prior authorization by EHP Utilization Management or Cigna based on special medical circumstances

 Air ambulance is covered only if it is medically necessary to be transported by air and not by ground.
 It is not medically necessary to be transported by air if a facility that can provide the necessary medical care can be safely accessed by ground transportation.
-Except for an emergency medical condition, air ambulance transportation must be preauthorized and must be provided by an EHP/Cigna PPO Network air ambulance provider, or it will not be covered.
+Except for an emergency medical condition, air ambulance transportation must receive prior authorization and must be provided by an EHP/Cigna PPO Network air ambulance provider, or it will not be covered.